 What is a Notifiable Event?

-A Notifiable Event is a material, significant, or exceptional issue, event, or change within an organisation.
-AHBRA are interested in events which may put the following at risk:
+A notifiable event is a material, significant, or exceptional issue, event, or change within an organisation.
+We are interested in events which may put the following at risk:

 - Seriously affect the interests or safety of tenants

 - Create a significant risk to the governance and financial health of the organisation

 - Impact the reputation of an AHB, or raise public or stakeholder concern about the AHB or the AHB sector